-Listeners can make use of the onboard Bluetooth receiver and transmitter for wireless input and output, or the more traditional and flexible auxiliary input allowing for a cabled connection between the Anthology and a massive range of devices.
+Listeners can make use of the onboard Bluetooth receiver and transmitter for wireless input and output, or the more traditional auxiliary input allowing the Anthology speakers. to play music from another devices.

 There’s also RCA out, allowing it to be connected to bigger external stereo speakers.

 The Crosley Anthology supports playback at 33 1/3, 45, and 78 RPM, and offers manual pitch adjustment for older records, making it a usefully versatile turntable.